patfiaux/CRSsim/README.md

 sim.flags$crisprEffectRange <- 500
 ```

 Both the guide efficiency and the enhancer strength are simulated from a beta distribution.
-The two parameters can be specified by setting `guideEfficienc` and `enhancerStrenth` to either `high`, `medium` or `low`.
+The two parameters can be specified by setting `guideEfficiency` and `enhancerStrength` to either `high`, `medium` or `low`.
 It is also possible to directly specify the two shape parameters of the beta distribution.
 As a general rule, if the shape parameters provided are large, the observed distribution variance is reduced.
 The larger shape 1 parameter is compared to shape 2 parameter, the more the distribution will be skewed towards 1.
 To visualize this phenomenon, you can also plot the histogram by randomly sampling from a beta-distribution and then subsequently changing the shape parameters.
 The default parameters are:

     - high: enhancerShape1 = 7, enhancerShape2 = 2